 We tried answering some of the most common questions about rheumatoid arthritis in this three-part series.

 If you have any other questions, feel free to get in touch with us today.

 Dr. Manoj Kumar Khemani is one of the leading orthopedic doctors in Kolkata, specializing in a range of bone and joint-related problems, including rheumatoid arthritis.

-So, whether you or your loved ones have RA OR you’re looking for help with other problems like for the best frozen shoulder treatment, visit the Healing Touch clinic today.
-With over 12 years of experience, Dr. Manoj Kumar Khemani stands as the best arthroscopy doctor in Kolkata for some, fracture and RA specialist for others.
+So, whether you or your loved ones have RA or you’re looking for help with other problems like for the best frozen shoulder treatment, visit the Healing Touch clinic today.
+With over 12 years of experience, Dr. Manoj Kumar Khemani stands as the best Knee doctor in Kolkata for some, fracture and RA specialist for others.
 He has diverse specialization and extensive hands-on experience, assuring you of the best treatment irrespective of your orthopedic problems.
 Book your appointment today.